 Other recent experiences of mine point to a broader ‘long shadow’ of our dissertation choices.
 Despite feeling less and less enamoured with my doctoral research and thesis it feels wrong to completely abandon such intellectual projects and their results.
 This has a couple of key dimensions: firstly, in order to have a coherent research trajectory and/or career trajectory I want my next moves to have some connection to my dissertation topic and thesis (along with other professional work I’ve done over the past decade or so); and secondly, it feels much better to find something of value in past work and try to build on that, rather than mostly throw past work in the bin and basically start over.

 For me this has been an ongoing inquiry over recent years.
-I’ve searched for something meaningful and valuable in my dissertation and related choices which might have broader relevance and as part of this I’ve tried to connect themes from my research with other things happening in the world (such as a global pandemic!).
-I’ve sought to identify practical and theoretical themes I might be able to take forward in new ways, and this inquiry is still ongoing years after finishing my PhD.
+I’ve critically reviewed the outcomes of my research and sought to identify aspects of my dissertation which are meaningful and valuable and may have broader relevance.
+As part of this I’ve tried to connect research themes with other things happening in the world (such as a global pandemic!).
+I’ve also sought to identify both practical and theoretical themes I might be able to take forward in new ways in either work or future research, and this inquiry is still ongoing years after finishing my PhD.
 I’m wary that these activities and the considerations noted above may promote the solidification of a trajectory akin to path dependency: that is, the idea that choices made at an earlier point in time can set in motion self-reinforcing processes which constrain future choices in often unintended ways.